waiwera/waiwera/doc/user/setup_source_networks.rst

 Group name
 ----------

-A group can be given a name using its **"name"** value, which can be an arbitrary string.
+A group can be given a name using its **"name"** value, which can be an arbitrary string (up to 32 characters in length).

 Although the name is optional, references between objects (groups or reinjectors) in the source network are done by name.
 So if a group is to be referenced by another object, for example to include a group in another group, or feed its output to a reinjector, it must have a name.